Mulesoft-Tutorials/Documents/Introduction.md

     2. Click on signup to create new account
     3. Provide all the details and click on Accept and create account

-   > This is trail account and is valid only for 7.
-You can create multiple user name with the same email address.
+   > This is trail account and is valid only for 7 days.

   #### Prerequisites for Installing Studio ####